On Demand Webinar: ID Scanned Deliveries: Simplify ID Verified Deliveries, Stay Compliant - View Here

 Prior to the pandemic, eCommerce last mile delivery demands were already on the rise.
 With companies like Amazon inspiring consumers to expect quick turnarounds for their deliveries, smaller businesses are hard-pressed to compete.
 More businesses are exploring adding local delivery services so consumers who are unable to come into physical stores can have better access to their products and services.
 However, this is a decision that needs to be weighed carefully before a business embarks on the eCommerce last mile delivery journey.

 What factors does your company need to consider before starting to offer eCommerce last mile delivery services?
 First and foremost, consider the costs.
 Do the benefits outweigh the costs of offering these services?
-Are there external delivery services that could be utilized instead of your own drivers?
+Are there Delivery Network that could be utilized instead of your own drivers?
 What technology is available to help you plan your eCommerce last mile delivery routes?
 Once these questions are answered, your business will be well on its way to offering eCommerce last mile delivery to your customers.

 The final miles of the delivery process are often the most expensive.
 According to Capgemini, eCommerce last mile delivery accounts for 41% of all supply chain costs.
 Your business should expect that there will be costs associated with eCommerce last mile delivery, be it delivery routing software, paying drivers and fuel costs, or shipping expenses to utilize mass delivery options like UPS or FedEx.